RapidataAI/rapidata-python-sdk/docs/quickstart.md

 Directly ask real humans to classify your data.
 This guide will show you how to create a classification order using the Rapidata API.

-There are many other types of orders you can create which you can find in the examples.
+There are many other types of orders you can create which you can find in the examples on the [Overview](index.md).

 We will create an order, specify what question and answer options we want to have, as well as upload the data we want to classify.